The Best Business in the World

-Few businesses are able to adapt to "supply" disruptions faster and easier than a Forex business.
+Few businesses are able to adapt to "supply" disruptions faster and easier than a Forex trading business.

 Now to further explain the importance of this point, let's take a more extreme example.

-Let's say something drastic happens and the country you're operating in, and the authorities are looking to ban all trading activities in 3 months time.
-(This is highly unlikely of course, but just go with it.)
+Let's say something drastic happens in the country you're operating in, and the authorities are looking to ban all trading activities in 3 months time.
+(This is highly unlikely, of course, but just go with it.)

 As a Forex trader, you can quite easily move your entire operation to a different jurisdiction in a matter of weeks.
 Even if you're managing a multi-million dollar account, you can move your business to a different country and pick up exactly where you left off.

-And even if your Forex business gets wiped out - for any ridiculous reason - you can start things up again quickly because you don't lose your most important asset - your skill and experience as a trader.
+And even if your Forex business gets wiped out - for any reason at all - you can pick things up again quickly because you don't lose your most important asset - your skill and experience as a trader.

 What makes a Forex business so flexible and robust is that the most valuable asset is intangible and easily portable.
-It's something that no one can ever take away from you - your mind.
+It's all contained within something that no one can ever take away from you - your mind.

 No Inventory or Staff Problems

-You don't have to deal with inventory problems or staff-related issues, which is a BIG advantage.
+You don't have to deal with inventory problems or staff issues, which is a HUGE advantage.